 Selecting a new interchangeable camera is relatively easy, but it worth considering your options before you choose the DSLR or mirrorless camera to go for.
 First pick a brand, then choose a camera model based on your budget and finally buy camera gear.

 It takes time to learn how to take good photos.
-In the beginning everything will seem complicated.
+Therefore, in the beginning everything will seem complicated.
 There are lots to be learned including camera settings, composition, how to use natural light and many more.

-In any case, don’t forget that the camera is just a tool.
-Be
+In any case, don’t forget that a camera is just a tool.
+Be creative, use your imagination, and use the camera to create the final result.